MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 # Enroll virtual macOS machines for testing

 > [!NOTE]
 > Intune supports macOS virtual machines for testing purposes only.
-Do not use macOS virtual machines as official devices for employees or students.
+Don't use macOS virtual machines as official devices for employees or students.

 Intune supports virtual machines running: